data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 ## Chapter Overview

-This chapter builds on [Walkthrough 5/Chapter 11]](#c11), where we worked with #tidytuesday data.
+This chapter builds on [Walkthrough 5/Chapter 11](#c11), where we worked with #tidytuesday data.
 In the previous chapter we focused on using text analysis to understand the *content* of tweets.
 In this, we chapter focus on the *interactions* between #tidytuesday participants using social network analysis (sometimes simply referred to as network analysis) techniques.

 While social network analysis is increasingly common, it remains challenging to carry out.
 For one, cleaning and tidying the data can be even more challenging than for most other data sources, as net data for social network analysis (or network data) often includes variables about both individuals (such as information students or teachers) and their relationships (whether they have a relationship at all, for example, or how strong or of what type their relationship is).
 This chapter is designed to take you from not having carried out social network analysis through visualizing network data.

 Like the previous chapter, we've also included an appendix ([Appendix C](#c20c)) to introduce some social network-related ideas for further exploration; these focus on modeling social network processes, particularly, the processes of who chooses (or selects) to interact with whom, and of influence, or how relationships can impact individuals' behaviors.

-You will need a Twitter account to complete the code outlined in this chapter.
+You will need a Twitter account to complete *all* of the code outlined in this chapter in order to access your own Twitter data (through the Twitter Application Interface [API]; see [Chapter 11](#c11) for an in-depth description of what this means and how to access it).

-If you do not have a Twitter account, you can create one and keep it private, and even delete the account once you're done with this walkthrough!
+If you do not have a Twitter account, you can create one and keep it private, or even delete the account once you're done with this walkthrough.
+Additionally, you can simply access data that has already been accessed from the Twitter API via the {dataedu} package (as we describe below).
-You'll need the Twitter account in order to interact with the Twitter API.

 ### Background